hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 for one,

-## there is for any given formal parameter the count of actual parameters that
+## there is for any given formal parameter the count of actual parameters that..

-  ## that may sensically be associated with it.
+..may sensically be associated with it.

 huh? well, imagine we have an interface within our constrained information superset of CGI-esque in HTTP-esque we painted above, and our interface has